 Posted by Bridget, Citizens’ Advocacy Representative

 Here at Tom’s, we love Halloween.
 And on more than one occasion, Halloween has loved Tom’s.
 Having received photos over the years from a few different consumers dressed as tubes of our Tom’s of Maine natural toothpaste, I decided to tackle the project myself.
 I have always loved constructing costumes by hand and avoiding store bought versions of things I can make myself.
-For this project, I created a Silly Strawberry natural fluoride toothpaste costume for my two-year-old niece and hoped it could live up to her box of existing outfits, all of which pair with tiaras.
+For this project, I created a Silly Strawberry toothpaste costume for my two-year-old niece and hoped it could live up to her box of existing outfits, all of which pair with tiaras.
 I had a sneaking suspicion that her love of our strawberry flavor would make her love the outfit, too.
 I also figured that constructing a human sized toothpaste tube would somewhat validate her belief that I personally make each of her tubes of toothpaste by hand.

 1 White Bath Towel